jocelynbachmann/NotesApp/README.md

 ## User Stories

-- As a user, I want to be able to create a note and add text to it
+- As a user, I want to be able to create, add text to, and delete a note
-- As a user, I want to be able to bold, italicise, and higlight the text in a note
+- As a user, I want to be able to bold, italicize, and highlight the text in a note
 - As a user, I want to be able to save multiple notes that display on a sidebar or are listed somewhere in a way that I can scroll through them
 - As a user, I want to be able to search for words or phrases across my notes